aerospike/act/README.md

 * ***actprep***: This executable prepares a drive for ACT by writing zeroes on every sector of the disk and then filling it up with random data (salting).
 This simulates a normal production state.
 * ***act***: The ACT tool executable.

+The root also contains a bash script called **runact** that runs actprep and act in a single process.

 ### Running the ACT Certification Process
 ---------------------